 Domestic Violence is a pattern of behavior where one partner in an intimate relationship chooses to use coercion, controlling and abusive behaviors to establish and maintain power and control over the other person.
 Tactics can include physical, psychological, sexual, social, and financial abuse.
 Domestic violence can happen to anyone regardless of race, age, sexual orientation, religion, or gender.
 Domestic violence affects people of all socioeconomic backgrounds and education levels.
 Domestic violence occurs in both opposite-sex and same-sex relationships and can happen to intimate partners who are married, living together, separated, or dating.
 According to the Center of Disease Control, one in three women in the United States will experience Domestic Violence in their lifetime.

 Domestic violence not only affects those who are abused, but also has a substantial effect on family members, friends, co-workers, other witnesses, and the community at large.
 Children, who grow up witnessing domestic violence, are among those seriously affected by this crime.
 The abuser interferes with the victims’ ability to parent, causing harm to the parent/child relationship, and many are abusive to their own children .
 Frequent exposure to violence in the home not only predisposes children to numerous social and physical problems, but also teaches them that violence is a normal way of life – therefore, increasing their risk of becoming society’s next generation of victims and abusers.

 Abusive behaviors are not symptoms that someone is angry or out of control.
 An abuser makes a choice to exert power and control over his or her partner.

 Community Works provides services to women, men and children who are or have been victims of domestic violence.
-Services and support are free and are confidential.
+Services and support are free and confidential.
 If you are in immediate danger, call 911.
-To access Victim Services Programs call HelpLine at 541-779-4357 (4357) or 1-855-216-2111.
+To access Victim Services Programs call HelpLine at 541-779-HELP (4357) or 1-855-216-2111.
 We are here to help 24 hours a day every day of the year.